 The Liberty University course Evangelism and Christian Life has a bibliography that is “a who’s who of contemplative prayer (Foster, Willard, Warren, and Boa, etc.).”

 In 2016, Liberty has scheduled two emerging preachers to speak at chapel services.
-Rich Wilkerson Jr., pastor of Vous Church near Miami, spoke at Liberty’s chapel service on January 20, and Erwin McManus, pastor of Mosaic of Los Angeles, is scheduled to speak on February 3.
+Rich Wilkerson Jr., pastor of Vous Church near Miami, spoke at Liberty’s chapel service on January 20, and Erwin McManus, pastor of Mosaic of Los Angeles, was scheduled to speak on February 3.

 Wilkerson is so cool that he is close friends with foul-mouthed, blasphemous rapper Kanye West, who appeared as a thorn-crowned Jesus on the cover of Rolling Stone in 2006.
 His 2013 album was titled Yeezus, which is a play on West’s nickname Yeezy and the name Jesus.
 The cover art depicts West being crowned king by angels.
 In the song “I Am a God,” he raps, “I just talked to Jesus,/ and he said, ‘What up, Yeezus?’/ ...
 I know He the Most High/ But I am a close high/ ...
 I am a god.”
 The Book of Zeezus: A Bible for the Modern Day, published in 2015, is a version of the book of Genesis that replaces every mention of God with the rapper’s name.
 Wilkerson performed West’s marriage to pop icon and Playboy model Kim Karshashian.
 Wilkerson collaborates with West on a number of projects, including the “Yeezus Tour.”
 In a promotional video for his reality show Rich in Faith, Wilkerson says, “I come from a different perspective.
 I don’t think people are interested in a bunch of religion, like tell me what I can and can’t do.
 But I think people are interested in having a relationship with a higher power.”
 Wilkerson doesn’t warn about sin and judgment.
 He says, “I don’t know who’s going to Hell.
 I just know that followers of Jesus are going to Heaven--that’s what the Bible says.
 My message isn’t ever who’s going where” (“Liberty University Welcomes Reality Show ‘Pastor,’” ChristianNews.net, Jan.
 20, 2016).
 Wilkerson never explains how his “Jesus” differs from the false christs that Paul warns about (2 Cor.
 11:1-4).

-Liberty University speaker Erwin McManus is author of The Barbarian Way, in which he urges Christians to reject rules and boundaries.
+Liberty University speaker Erwin McManus is the author of The Barbarian Way, in which he urges Christians to reject rules and boundaries.
 As “evidence” he shows his complete disregard for sound principles of biblical interpretation by citing John the Baptist’s statement in Matthew 3:11 that Jesus would “baptize us in both Spirit and fire.”
 McManus’s amazing interpretation is that “Barbarians are guided by the wind of God and ignited by the fire of God” and that “the way of the barbarian can be found only by listening to the voice of the Spirit” (The Barbarian Way, p.
 13).
 This is blind mysticism divorced from the protection of “sola Scriptura,” but it has nothing to do with what John was teaching in this passage.
 In fact, the baptism with fire is interpreted by John himself in the very next verse as eternal judgment, something that the emerging guys don’t talk much about.
 Mosaic is one of the many Southern Baptist Churches that have been taken into an emerging direction by a new generation of cool pastors.

 Jerry Falwell Jr. would doubtless say that his associations aren’t indicative of his own beliefs and that he has liberty in such matters, but the Word of God exposes this error.
 “Can two walk together, except they be agreed?”
 (Amos 3:3), and, “Now I beseech you, brethren, mark them which cause divisions and offences contrary to the doctrine which ye have learned; and avoid them” (Romans 16:17), and, “evil communications corrupt good manners” (1 Cor.
 15:33).

-Liberty University is on a slippery slide of compromise that began under Jerry Falwell’s direction.
+Liberty University is on a slippery slide of compromise that began under Jerry Falwell’s leadership.
 His compromise started with small steps, as it always does, but the Word of God warns that “a little leaven leaveneth the whole lump” (1 Cor.
 5:6; Gal.
 5:9).

 “Dr. Falwell is not basically a fundamental Baptist. . . . [but] is a New Evangelical in the same compromising vein as Dr. Billy Graham.
 If we keep following the road paved by Falwellism, we of the (BBF) will lose our identity completely as old-fashioned, Bible-believing separatists” (Calvary Contender, June 15, 1987).

 “Spurgeon preached separation from error and compromise.
 He said: ‘That I might not stultify my testimony I have cut myself clear of those who err from the faith, and even from those who associate with them.’
-We do great harm to the cause of Christ by appearing to condone the disobedience of those unequally yoked with unbelievers.”
+We do great harm to the cause of Christ by appearing to condone the disobedience of those who are unequally yoked with unbelievers.”

 Sharing Policy: Much of our material is available for free, such as the hundreds of articles at the Way of Life web site.
 Other items we sell to help fund our expensive literature and foreign church planting ministries.
 Way of Life's content falls into two categories: sharable and non-sharable.
 Things that we encourage you to share include the audio sermons, O Timothy magazine, FBIS articles, and the free eVideos and free eBooks.
 You are welcome to make copies of these at your own expense and share them with friends and family, but they cannot be posted to web sites.
 You are also welcome to use excerpts from the articles in your writings, in sermons, in church bulletins, etc. All we ask is that you give proper credit.
 Things we do not want copied and distributed freely are items like the Fundamental Baptist Digital Library, print editions of our books, electronic editions of the books that we sell, the videos that we sell, etc. The items have taken years to produce at enormous expense in time and money, and we use the income from sales to help fund the ministry.
 We trust that your Christian honesty will preserve the integrity of this policy.
 "For the scripture saith, Thou shalt not muzzle the ox that treadeth out the corn.
 And, The labourer is worthy of his reward" (1 Timothy 5:18).